 - Niche directories relevant to your specific market

 Here’s a problem that plagues more businesses than you’d think: duplicate listings.
-When your business appears multiple times in the same directory with slightly different information, it creates confusion for both users and algorithms.
-The directory’s ranking system doesn’t know which listing is the “real” one, so it often suppresses both, meaning neither ranks well.
+When your business appears several times in the same directory with slightly different information, it confuses both users and algorithms.
+The directory’s ranking system doesn’t know which listing is the “real” one, so it often suppresses both, and neither ranks well.

-Duplicate listings typically occur when a business moves locations, changes phone numbers, or when multiple people create listings without checking for existing entries.
-By 2026, directories are expected to implement more aggressive duplicate detection algorithms, but until then, it’s your responsibility to find and merge these listings.
+Duplicate listings usually appear when a business moves, changes phone numbers, or when several people create listings without checking for existing entries.
+By 2026, directories should use more aggressive duplicate detection, but until then, finding and merging these listings is your job.

-The suppression techniques involve several steps.
-First, you need to audit all directories where you have a presence and identify duplicates.
-Tools like Whitespark’s Local Citation Finder or SEMrush’s Listing Management can help with this.
-Once identified, you need to claim ownership of the duplicate listings and either merge them or request deletion of the incorrect versions.
+Start by auditing every directory where you have a presence and identify duplicates.
+Tools like Whitespark’s Local Citation Finder or SEMrush’s Listing Management can help.
+Once you’ve found them, claim ownership of the duplicate listings and either merge them or request deletion of the incorrect versions.

 Myth: “Having multiple listings for the same business increases visibility.”